atsushieno/uapmd/docs/design/ARCHITECTURE.md

 ## Audio Plugin Hosting

-We need up to 256 audio plugin "tracks" where each of them maps to an audio plugin graph.
+We need to support up to 256 audio plugin "tracks" where each of them maps to an audio plugin graph.

 For this purpose we need a realtime sequencer-like audio engine.